bharnats/BellyButton_Biodiversity/README.md

 ### HTML landing page:
-Create a template called `index.html` for the dashboard landing page.
-Use the Bootstrap grid system to create the structure of the dashboard page.
+Created a template called `index.html` for the dashboard landing page.
+Used the Bootstrap grid system to create the structure of the dashboard page.

 ### Flask API
-Use Flask to design an API for the dataset and to serve the HTML and JavaScript required for the dashboard page.
+Used Flask to design an API for the dataset and to serve the HTML and JavaScript required for the dashboard page.
-* create the following routes for the api.
+* created the following routes for the api.

 ```python
 @app.route("/")